 - if an item is required by another user.

-When you return an item, there's a self-service kiosk at each Library for this.
+When you return an item, use the self-service kiosk at either Library.
 Just follow the on-screen instructions, and ask for help if necessary.

 Most items are borrowed for one week, but they will renew automatically, one week at a time, for a year.